double-dose-larry/double-dose-larry.github.io/_posts/2020-02-10-scrapping-baseball-reference-com-with-pandas-pt-2.md

 ---
 layout: post
 published: true
-title: Scrapping baseball-reference.com with pandas pt.
+title: Scraping baseball-reference.com with pandas pt.
 2
 image: 'https://d2p3bygnnzw9w3.cloudfront.net/req/202001301/logos/br-logo.svg'
 ---

 [In the last installment](https://double-dose-larry.github.io/2020-02-07-scraping-baseball-reference-with-pandas/) we went over how to grab clean data from baseball-reference.com with, essentially, one line of code.
-Now, let's expand on that concept and see how we can use pandas to and Python to do some heavy-duty scraping.
+Now, let's expand on that concept and see how we can use pandas and Python to do some heavy-duty scraping.
 For this exapmle we'll scrape the game logs of my favorite team, the Tampa Bay Rays.
 The data table for each season is located on the "Schedule & Results" page for that season.
 For example here is the url for the page that contains the 2019 season game logs:

 https://www.baseball-reference.com/teams/TBR/2019-schedule-scores.shtml